PLANS TO ENJOY MAJORCA AT EASTER

 If you are planning to visit Majorca at Easter, you may not be aware of the number of options that the island offers for your enjoyment at this time of the year.
 Majorca is a destination known worldwide that has a lot to offer at Easter.
 Although you can always opt for the classic sea and beach holiday, you can also take advantage of these dates to discover the heritage and devotion that bewitch believers and onlookers alike.

 We offer you a full itinerary to enjoy Easter in Majorca in all of its splendour and in an original and different way.
-Let’s start our stay with a full breakfast at La Despensa del Barón and a visit to the city, taking our Hotel Boutique Posada Terra Santa as the starting point.
+Let’s start our stay with a visit to the city, taking our Hotel Boutique Posada Terra Santa as the starting point.

 As the epicentre of our visit is the location of the accommodation, let’s wander around the old quarter.
 Allow time when it comes to getting lost in the narrow streets of the Jewish Quarter and its surroundings, in which you will find the courtyards of the mansions and their gardens absolutely charming.

 As cultural options, we recommend a visit to the Seu (Majorca Cathedral), in which works by Gaudí and by Miquel Barceló stand out; and the Almudaina Palace, a medieval building that is known worldwide because of the royal receptions held by the reigning monarchs and which offers visitors an interesting museum and a particular staging, thanks to the regular changing of the guard of the Infantry Regiment.
 Another must is the coquette Sang Chapel, located at the end of the Ramblas, a temple that is home to the revered Crist de la Sang; remember this image, because you will be able to see it on the floats throughout the Majorcan capital on the night of Maundy Thursday.